 “Okay, okay!”
 I’m answering.
 My reaction is too hasty.
 It sounds too apologetic, too submissive.

 It is chaotic, very noisy and overcrowed in the room.
-But nobody wake up the children.
-It seems, the room is too turbulent now for the policeman beside me.
-He has a brief eye contact with the policewoman, and my transportation happen.
+But nobody is waking up the children.
+I’m thinking the room is too turbulent now for the big policeman beside me.
+He has a brief eye contact with the policewoman, and my transportation happens.
 The Officer suddenly takes my hands, which are tied up in my back, and pushes me out of the room.
 Some people follow and of course the camera to capture the news of the year.

 The woman — which I opened — is now breathing much more calmly.
 She is roaming around in the room with many others.
 I look briefly in her face, but she smiles contentedly and takes permanently photographs of the children with her smartphone.
 I see the three beds standing next to each other with the children still deeply asleep.

 Goodbye children.
 What will happen next?